Easy Thanksgiving Fruit Salad with Wild Rice & Pecans

 • To small bowl or jar, add the olive oil, orange juice, honey, and pinch of cinnamon.
 Whisk or shake to combine.

-• Pour dressing over salad and stir to thoroughly coat.
+• Pour dressing over salad.
+Add the candied pecans and stir to thoroughly mix.

 Chill